 Physiotherapy diagnosis

-To start off with the diagnostic procedure of LCL sprain, first we take a complete history of your symptoms emphasizing time of onset, intensity and any aggravating or relieving factors.
-After that, we do a thorough physical examination of the knee which includes:
+To start off with the diagnostic procedure of a LCL sprain, we get a complete history of your injury and symptoms.
+After that, we do a thorough physical examination of your knee:

 X-rays